yugabyte/yugabyte-db/docs/content/latest/admin/ysql-dump.md

 The data section contains actual table data, large-object contents, and sequence values.
 Post-data items include definitions of indexes, triggers, rules, and constraints other than validated check constraints.
 Pre-data items include all other data definition items.

-#### --serializable-deferrable
+#### --no-serializable-deferrable

-Use a `serializable` transaction for the dump to ensure that the snapshot used is consistent with later database states by waiting for a point in the transaction stream at which no anomalies can be present, so that there is no risk of the dump failing or causing other transactions to roll back with a `serialization_failure`.
+Use the `--no-serializable-deferrable` flag to disable the default `serializable-deferrable` transaction mode.
+The `serializable-deferrable` mode ensures that the snapshot used is consistent with later database states by waiting for a point in the transaction stream at which no anomalies can be present, so that there is no risk of the dump failing or causing other transactions to roll back with a `serialization_failure`.

 If there are active read-write transactions, the maximum wait time until the start of the dump will be `50ms` (based on the default [`--max_clock_skew_usec`](../../reference/configuration/yb-tserver/#max-clock-skew-usec) for YB-TServer and YB-Master servers.)
 If there are no active read-write transactions when `ysql_dump` is started, this option will not make any difference.
 Once running, performance with or without the option is the same.